Difference Between Give It Up and Applaud

 Give It Up vs Applaud

-‘Give It Up’ refers to a way of telling to clap the hands specifically to praise, congratulate, welcome someone, etc. ‘Give It Up ‘ is a phrase in the sentence.
+‘Give It Up’ refers to a way of telling to clap their hands specifically to praise, congratulate, welcome someone, etc. ‘Give It Up ‘ is a phrase in the sentence.
 Since the ‘Give It Up’ phrase is a homonym, it also refers to leaving or quitting something or someone.

-Applaud refers to a way of applauding, praising, or congratulating someone mostly by clapping of hands.
+Applaud refers to a way of applauding, praising, or congratulating someone, mostly by clapping of hands.
 In English, applaud is a verb and can be interchangeably used with ‘Give It Up’ in most sentences.

 Unlike ‘Give It Up’, the word applaud is not a homonym and carries only a single meaning.